GAIA-X4PLC-AAD/self-description-creator/README.md

 # Introduction

-This repository contains a Python Tool that can be used to create Gaia-X Self Descriptions.
-In addition to just creating Self Descriptions, they can also be automatically sent to a configured GXFS Federated Catalogue instance.
+This repository contains a Python Tool that can be used to automate the process of creating _Gaia-X Self Descriptions_ based on
+Claims provided as an input.
+In addition to just creating Self Descriptions, they can also be automatically sent to a configured

-The tool provides an API based on Flask.
+_GXFS Federated Catalogue_ instance.

+There are different ways to provide the input and retrieve the created Self Description.
+The tool allows interaction via a simple API, but is also able to process Claims automatically that are read from filesystem.
+More information on this can be found in the section [Operating modes](#operating-modes).

 _Note: The code is still under development._

+## Gaia-X compliance

+The current version of the Gaia-X Architecture Document ([22.10 Release](https://docs.gaia-x.eu/technical-committee/architecture-document/22.10/)) defines that a Self Description qualified as Gaia-X compliant must be submitted to a Gaia-X Compliance Service instance and the resulting Compliance
+Credential must be inserted into the Self Description.
+This seems to only apply to Self Descriptions where the types contained in the `credentialSubject` of the provided Verifiable Credentials are defined by Gaia-X Trust Framework (see the following [Issue](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/50)).
+Self Descriptions that contain a Federation-specific type _do not_ seem to require a corresponding Compliance Credential.

+Self Descriptions created by this tool currently _cannot_ become Gaia-X compliant, because a submit of the Self Description to a
+Compliance Service instance has not been implemented so far.
+Regardless of that, the Self Descriptions are accepted by the current implementation of the GXFS Federated Catalogue independent of whether they contain a Compliance Credential or not.

+## GXFS Federated Catalogue support

+The tool has been tested with the current implementation of GXFS Federated Catalogue in Version 1.1.1.

 # Getting Started